tshepang/blog-movies/content/movies/Being There (1979).rst

 A fantasy that is extremely funny in places and very entertaining everywhere else.
 I found the rich man's wife irresistible.
-In the movie's finniest moment, the ultra-dumb protagonist didn't find her so attractive.
+In the movie's funniest moment, the ultra-dumb protagonist didn't find her so attractive.